When & how did King Solomon die?

 This is, perhaps, the only thing that connects King Solomon with Freemasonry.

-In general, there are lots of opinions regarding King Solomon death.
+There are lots of opinions regarding King Solomon’s death.

 However, all the scriptures and experts agree that his skills in architecture and management in the kingdom were perfect.